Do not worry about your difficulties in Mathematics. I can assure you mine are still greater.”

-AS mathematics students all study Pure Mathematics and Statistics (S1)
+Year 1: AS mathematics students all study Pure Mathematics, Statistics and Mechanics.

-Further mathematicians complete a full a level of mathematics in their first year of study and in the second year study 3 units of further Pure Mathematics (FP1, FP2,FP3) and 3 applied units (S2, D1, M2).
+Further mathematicians complete a full a level of mathematics in their first year of study and in the second year study 2 units of further Pure Mathematics and 2 applied units of Mechanics.

 After completing a BSc in Mathematics at Westfield College (University of London), Bagher went on to do a Post Graduate “Certificate of Chelsea College” course in Mathematics (University of London), for which he obtained a Distinction.